 - approximate length of temperature monitoring required before the member meets the thermal control specification.

-After each mass concrete member is placed, Beton monitors daily temperature data and assists the contractor in planning for when the maximum internal or differential temperatures approach their specified limits.
+Beton monitors daily temperature data from the in-place concrete and assists the contractor in planning for when the maximum internal or differential temperatures approach their specified limits.

 Beton’s philosophy is that cooling tubes should be used only when absolutely necessary.
 We’d rather help you manage concrete heat output through low heat of hydration concrete mixture design, lowering incoming concrete temperature, and managing insulation and heated enclosures.